JRJurman/automated-ticket-printer/README.md

 ## Building, Testing, and other Scripts
 This project contains several npm scripts to help build and test the project.
-- `npm run build`: builds the project into `dist/ticket-printer.js`, happens after `npm install` by default.
+- `npm run build:lib`: builds the project into `lib/ticket-printer.js`, happens after `npm install` by default.
+- `npm run build`: does the above build, and prepares the library for testing, this should be the command when developing on the project.
 - `npm test`: runs mocha tests on the project
 - `npm run test:ci`: runs mocha tests and returns a report to be read by circleci, happens after making a PR or new branch on github.